 For a flavour of the Hive Beach Café at home, buy one of its two cookbooks.

-The Bull Hotel in Bridport – An old coaching inn now a contemporary and chic boutique hotel in this scenic market town.
+The Bull Hotel in Bridport – An old coaching inn, now a contemporary and chic boutique hotel, in the scenic market town of Bridport.